-ED503-60, Curriculum Processes in the International Baccalaureate Primary Years Programme: Students will identify the key areas of commonality and difference in the three International Baccalaureate (IB) programs, adopt the educational principles of the IB Primary Years Programme (PYP), and apply and critique the curricular structure to promote and develop the values and philosophy of the PYP within the school context.
-(G3)
+ED503-67, Assessment in the International Baccalaureate Middle Years Programme: Students will identify the key areas of commonality and difference in the three International Baccalaureate (IB) programs, adopt the educational principles of the IB Primary Years Programme (PYP), and apply and critique the curricular structure to promote and develop the values and philosophy of the PYP within the school context.
+(G)(3)

-ED503-65, Curriculum Processes in the International Baccalaureate Middle Years Programme: Students will identify the key areas of commonality and difference in the three International Baccalaureate (IB) programs, adopt the educational principles of the IB Middle Years Programme (MYP), and apply and critique the curricular structure to promote and develop the values and philosophy of the MYP within the school context.
-(G3)
+- ED503-63, Professional Learning in a Global Context Primary Years Programme: Students will identify the key areas of commonality and difference in the three International Baccalaureate (IB) programs, adopt the educational principles of the IB Primary Years Programme (PYP), and apply and critique the curricular structure to promote and develop the values and philosophy of the PYP within the school context.
+(G)(3) - ED503-68, Professional Learning in a Global Context Middle Years Programme: Students will identify the key areas of commonality and difference in the three International Baccalaureate (IB) programs, adopt the educational principles of the IB Primary Years Programme (PYP), and apply and critique the curricular structure to promote and develop the values and philosophy of the PYP within the school context.
+(G)(3)